-The application process for the ID waiver requires a coordinated effort between DHS and nondepartment agencies on behalf of the prospective member.
+The application process for the BI waiver requires a coordinated effort between the Department of Human Services (DHS) and non-department agencies on behalf of the prospective member.
 If you are currently working with DHS personnel, please contact that person regarding the application process.

-Please respond immediately to correspondence from an income maintenance worker, a Community-Based Case Manager or a Medicaid case manager.
+Please respond immediately to correspondence from an income maintenance (IM) worker or Medicaid case manager or community-based case manager.
 This will decrease the amount of time needed to complete the application process and assist in communication.

-Application for Medicaid (Title XIX) and the ID waiver is made with an income maintenance (IM) worker at the local DHS office.
+1. Application for Medicaid (Title XIX) and the BI waiver is made with an IM worker at the local DHS office.
 The IM worker will secure a payment slot or put the member's name on a waiting list.

-Upon availability of a payment slot, the IM worker will process the application and refer the member to a DHS case manager or a Medicaid case manager.
-For adults applying for the ID waiver, an appointment will be scheduled with the IM worker.
+Upon availability of a payment slot, the IM worker will process the application and refer the member to a Medicaid case manager or DHS service worker (MCM).

+For adults applying for the BI waiver, an appointment will be scheduled with the IM worker.
 For children applying for this waiver, telephone contact will be made to the family home.
-Documentation necessary to complete this contact may include:
+Documentation necessary for this application may include the following:

-- Financial records

-- Title XIX card

-- Letter of Medicaid eligibility

-- Verification of Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI) or State Supplemental Assistance (SSA) eligibility, if applicable.
+- Medical records that indicate a brain injury diagnosis - ♦ Financial records - ◆ Title XIX card - Letter of Medicaid eligibility - Verification of Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI) or State Supplemental Assistance (SSA) eligibility, if applicable.
 If assistance is not currently being received, a request may be made to apply at the local Social Security office.